Calculates the grade you need on the final to earn a specific grade for the course.

 Ah, you need a weighted grade calculator.
 This takes all of your grades and calculates a weighted average of the grades you earned for the quarter.
 Your Final Grade represents a piece of this average (usually 25% to 50%, but this may vary by school).
 Here is a weighted grade calculator that can help you work through the math.

 You are generally able to adjust the point value of your grade for every "plus" or "minus" you earn.
 Check the rules of your school for the value of a plus or minus, but it will generally be either: +0.3, +0.33, or +0.4.
 A similar logic would apply to minuses.
 Under certain circumstances, there may be additional modifiers for AP or honors courses (in high school, certainly.
 These are rare in colleges).
+You will see this when you view your grades on a transcript; pay close attention to any notes or modifiers in the comments.
+This is usually done in accordance with a formal grading policy, in the event you wish to discuss or contest a particular grade.

 It is also not uncommon for the semester average grade to be calculated as a weighted average, weighted by the credit hours for each course.
 So intensive or advanced courses with more class times (the 1.5 credit course) will count for a greater share of the semester average.
 You may also find that certain electives are excluded or graded on a pass-fail basis.